Tear Jerker / Austin Powers

 - While funny, it's at at the same sad when Austin at first assumes that his father wasn't at his knighting ceremony because he was kidnapped, and then is informed he was kidnapped after Austin was knighted.

 - When Scott Evil started to show more signs that he was evil, he started to replace Mini-Me.
 Dr. Evil then sadly sends Mini-Me off.
-However, it later became a Crowning Moment of Funny when he flipped off Dr. Evil when he was leaving.
+However, it later became a Funny Moment when he flipped off Dr. Evil when he was leaving.

 - When Felicity dies in the second film.
-"I love you Felcity."
+"I love you Felicity."

 - The reactions all of the henchmen's family and friends have whenever Austin kills one.
 They weren't truly villainous, just decent men who happened to be working for the villains.